Mittenwald International Double Bass Masterclass 2020

 The town is also a popular tourist attraction so it´s full of cosy restaurants, hotels and bavarian good spirits.

-Please contact Andreas Bennetzen for more information and registration. email@example.com
+Please contact Andreas Bennetzen for more information by writing an email to email@example.com

 Testimonials from participants